-With Phase 1 open, why do I continue to see construction on the rail line and nearby streets in Tysons and Reston?
+With the Silver Line open, why do I continue to see construction activity in some areas?

 Punch list items continue to be completed on the project.
 These are items that don’t hinder the operation of the Silver Line, including paving and landscaping.

-Yes, the station locations were determined during development of the Final Environmental Impact Statement which was complete in 2004.
+The station locations were determined during development of the Final Environmental Impact Statement (FEIS), which was completed in 2004.

-What is traction power substation?
-How many will be built?
+What is a traction power substation?
+How many were built?

-A Traction Power Substation (TPSS) is a facility that converts electric power from the form provided by the electrical company for public utility use to the voltage, current type, and frequency, required for operating the Silver Line.
-Nine TPSS will be built, each approximately one mile from the other down the Phase 2 alignment.
+A Traction Power Substation is a facility that converts electric power from the form provided by the electric utility to the voltage, current type and frequency, required for operating the Silver Line.
+Nine of the substations were built, approximately one mile apart from each other along the Phase 2 alignment.

-In addition, six smaller Tie-Breaker Stations (TBS) will be constructed.
+In addition, six smaller Tie-Breaker Stations were constructed.
 Tie-Breaker Stations allow Metro to break the rail line into sections that can be powered down for maintenance without affecting the power supply to the rest of the system.

-Fairfax and Loudoun counties will be financing and constructing the new parking facilities.
-Fairfax County is responsible for the garages at Herndon and Innovation Center Station, while Loudoun County is responsible for the garages at the Route 606 and Route 772 stations.
+Fairfax and Loudoun counties financed and constructed the new public parking facilities.
+Fairfax County is responsible for the garages at Herndon and Innovation Center Station, while Loudoun County is responsible for the garages at the Loudoun Gateway and Ashburn Stations.

 Where is the station located?

-The station will be located on Saarinen Circle directly in front of Daily Garage 1 facing toward the Main Terminal.
+The station is located on Saarinen Circle directly in front of Daily Garage 1 facing the Main Terminal.

-How will passengers get from the station to the main terminal?
+How do passengers get from the station to the main terminal?

-Escalators from the Dulles Airport Station will tie into the existing underground tunnel that currently services Daily Garage 1.
-The tunnel is equipped with moving walkways which decrease time (and steps!) spent moving between the station and the terminal.
+Escalators from the Dulles Airport Station tie an underground tunnel that is equipped with moving walkways for easy access to the airport terminal and gates.

-There will be no commuter parking at this station; however, existing parking garages for airport travelers will remain.
+There is no designated commuter parking at this station; however, existing parking garages for airport travelers adjoin the station.

-Will a new rail yard be built to accommodate the Dulles Corridor Metrorail Project?
+Was a new Rail Yard built to accommodate the Dulles Corridor Metrorail Project?